 Be on the lookout for possible coercive actions to ensure nobody is being pressured or manipulated throughout the process.

-Adoptive parents should not be afraid to ask any and all questions when it comes to taking the steps to adopt a child be it from private domestic adoption, foster care, or internationally.
-Further, adoptive parents should not be afraid to say no and end a relationship with an agency who violates any one of the above suggestions or for any other reasons that make you second-guess your decision.
-Adoption is something that should be in the best interest of all involved, most especially the adoptee; it should not be a means for any one party to profit from.
+Adoptive parents should not be afraid to ask any questions when it comes to taking the steps to adopt a child be it from private domestic adoption, foster care, or internationally.
+Further, adoptive parents should not be afraid to say no and end a relationship with an agency that violates any one of the above suggestions or for any other reasons that make you second-guess your decision.
+Adoption is something that should be in the best interest of all involved, most especially the adoptee; it should not be a means for anyone party to profit from.

 3. Talk to Other Adoptive Families